alielw/APS-NGS-day2-PM/README.md

 ---

-## READ - 1.Obtaining expression values
+## READ - 1.
+Obtaining expression values

 Last session, you ran StringTie on one sample to assemble transcripts.
 This generated two files `gene_abund` and `gtf`.
 The `gene_abund` file should look similar to this: